//Skip to Main Content

 One-on-one consultations between students and library liaisons are also available by appointment, phone, e-mail, online chat, or drop-in inquiries at either campus library.

-To book a session for your class, please contact:
+To book a session for your class, please fill out this Form or contact:

 Library subject liaisons have created online research guides for each program to highlight relevant library resources and offer important tips to help students develop their academic skills.